twood27897/twood27897.github.io/pages/reading-list.md

 **Game Programming Patterns** by Robert Nystrom

+**Effective C++, Third Edition** by Scott Meyers

+**Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration** by Amy Wallace and Edwin Catmull

 **Artificial Intelligence for Games** by Ian Millington and John David Funge

 **Real-Time Rendering 3rd Edition** by Tomas Akenine-Moller, Eric Haines and Naty Hoffman